aspose-gis/Aspose.GIS-Documentation/net/showcases/conversion/gml-to-shp/_index.md

 weight: 70
 ---

-Use the Aspose.GIS for .NET library to convert GML to SHP file fromat.
+Use the Aspose.GIS for .NET library to convert GML to SHP file format.

 ## **Live Example**